 Distant Education Track: The first year of the 17 month program includes course work (lectures and laboratory exercises) using distance education technology.
-The first-year student is required to complete on-campus laboratory sessions, at the beginning, mid-semester and during the final two weeks of the fall and spring semesters.
+The first-year student is required to complete oncampus laboratory sessions, at the beginning, mid-semester and during the final two weeks of the fall and spring semesters.
 During the final six months of the program, students complete an internship at a program-approved clinical affiliation site.

-MLT-to-MLS Distance Learning Program: The MLT-to-MLS Distance Learning program allows medical laboratory technicians with an associate degree who are registered by the American Society for Clinical Pathologists (ASCP) or certified by the National Certification Agency for Medical Laboratory Personnel, Inc. (NCA) to complete the B.S. degree in Medical Laboratory Sciences in three years through a combination of distance education and concentrated laboratory and advanced clinical laboratory experiences.
-To be eligible for the program, students must submit proof of certification or registration from one of the above agencies.
+MLT-to-MLS Distance Learning Program: The MLT-to-MLS Distance Learning program allows medical laboratory technicians with an associate degree to complete the B.S. degree in Medical Laboratory Sciences in three to five semesters through a combination of distance education and concentrated laboratory experiences.